NotYourAverageGamer/WoWChat-AutoRoles/README.md

 ### Configure the Script

-2. Replace `YOUR_TOKEN` with your Discord bot token.
-3. Replace `YourServerId` with your Discord server ID.
-4. Replace `YourChannelId` with the ID of the channel where this bot will listen for the `?who` command.
-5. Replace `YourRole` with the name of the role you want the bot to assign.
-6. Replace `YourWowChatBot` with the name of your WoWChat/AscensionChat bot. _(your bot that replies to the `?who` command)_
 1. Open `CONFIG.env` in your favorite text editor.
+2. `WHO_INTERVAL_ENABLED` Set `True` or `False` depending on if you want the bot to auto send `?who` at a specified interval.
+Default is false.
+3. `WHO_INTERVAL_HOURS` Set how often (in hours) the bot should send the `?who` command, if set to `True` above
+4. Replace `YourTokenHere` with your Discord bot token.
+5. Replace `YourServerId` with your Discord server ID.
+6. Replace `YourChannelID` with the Channel ID of the channel this bot will monitor for the `?who` command.
+7. Replace `YourRoleName` with the name of the role you want the bot to assign.
+8. Replace `YourWowChatBotName` with the name of your WoWChat/AscensionChat bot. _(your bot that replies to the `?who` command)_

 ## 🚀 Run